bombastic-bankers/bombastic-banking/docs/system-architecture.md

 ### 4.2.
 ATM server

-The ATM runs a webapp server hosting its GUI.
-On start-up, it connects to the pub/sub system, authenticating with the `ATM_KEY` environment variable.
-The ATM GUI starts in its idle state, and it transitions according to commands from the pub/sub system (refer to [Realtime messaging](#realtime-messaging) below for details).
+The ATM runs a web server hosting its own GUI.
+On start-up, it connects to the realtime system, authenticating with the `ATM_KEY` environment variable.
+The ATM GUI starts in its idle state, and it transitions according to commands from the realtime system (refer to [Realtime messaging](#realtime-messaging) below for details).

+The web server runs on the ATM itself rather than being hosted online to ensure reliable, low-latency UI updates.
+While the prototype does not currently involve hardware, running the web server on-device also enables direct hardware interaction once implemented, eliminating the need for a local hardware control daemon and simplifying the overall architecture.
+This on-device setup additionally reduces exposure to the public internet, minimising security risks.

 ### 4.3.
 API server